IBM/industry-solns-tech2025-ai-lab/docs/lab/lab-partb-notebook-walkthrough.md

 ## **Exercise 3**

-**Cell 8: Chat with fine-tuned model**
+**Cell 9: Chat with fine-tuned model**

-**Action required**: Chat with the fine-tuned model with the same prompts to learn more about IBM Cloud for Financial Services.
+**Action required**: Chat with the fine-tuned model with the same prompts from cell 8 to learn more about IBM Cloud for Financial Services.

 **Explanation**: <br>
 In this cell, we define the URL of a fine-tuned model that has been trained on synthetic generated data